railsgirls/guides.railsgirls.com/_pages/heroku.md

 [Getting Started on Heroku with Ruby][heroku-guide] to sign up, install the Heroku CLI, and login.

+{% coach %}
-__COACH__: Talk about the benefits of deploying to Heroku vs traditional servers.
+Talk about the benefits of deploying to Heroku vs traditional servers.
+{% endcoach %}

 [heroku-guide]: https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction